yilingyang843-tech/Research-Project-Summary/README.md

 A collection of my undergraduate research and academic projects completed during four years of study at Wenzhou-Kean University.

+### Coastal Sea-Level Residual Forecasting

+Developed a 24-hour coastal sea-level residual forecasting framework using multi-source oceanographic and meteorological data and graph-based temporal models.
+Contributed to data collection, preprocessing, model development, benchmark comparison, ablation experiments, and result interpretation.
+The manuscript is currently being revised under faculty supervision in preparation for submission.

+**Status:** Manuscript in preparation
+**Materials:** Code and manuscript are not publicly available.

+### Continuous-Time LNN-PINNs for Time-Dependent PDEs

+Developed an LNN-PINN framework that integrates the continuous-time hidden-state dynamics of Liquid Neural Networks with the physical constraints of Physics-Informed Neural Networks.
+Evaluated the framework on time-dependent partial differential equations, with attention to prediction accuracy, long-term error evolution, and model stability.

+**Status:** Research completed
+**Materials:** A summary is provided; the full proposal and code are not publicly available.

+### Generative AI Use and Acceptance in Higher Education

+Investigated university students’ use and acceptance of generative AI tools and examined their relationships with perceived learning benefits, independent learning, dependence risk, and academic performance.
+Led the survey design and data analysis, using student questionnaires, faculty interviews, fuzzy comprehensive evaluation, regression analysis, and interactive visualization.

+**Status:** Completed research project
+**Materials:** Only aggregated findings are presented.
+Individual survey responses and interview records are not publicly available.

 | Project | Relevant Fields | Materials |
 | --- | --- | --- |
 | **Adaptive Federated Graph Learning for Diabetes Classification** | Data Science, Biostatistics, Machine Learning, Healthcare Analytics | **[Code](./Adaptive%20Federated%20Graph%20Learning%20for%20Diabetes%20Classification/Adaptive%20Federated%20Graph%20Learning.py):** Python implementation of federated graph learning and model comparison.<br>**[Report](./Adaptive%20Federated%20Graph%20Learning%20for%20Diabetes%20Classification/Adaptive%20Federated%20Graph%20Learning%20Report.pdf):** Methodology, experiments, results, and limitations. |